 An entity in MusicBrainz which can be linked to tracks on releases.
-For example "Be (One in a Million)" (recording id: fbd0e1a0-b6c5-4926-b89d-3922e4144da9) is the recording linked to track 14 on the album "Tourist".
 Each track must always be associated with a single recording, but a recording can be linked to any number of tracks.
+For example, this recording of "Bohemian Rhapsody" is found as a track on over 100 releases.